 Chipping, breaking or cracking a tooth is usually not serious.
-Your dentist should be able to treat it.
+A dentist should be able to treat it.

 Non-urgent advice: See a dentist if you or your child has:

 - chipped, cracked or broken a tooth

 If a piece of tooth has broken off, put it in milk or saliva (by spitting into a container if it's your tooth, or having your child spit into a container if it's theirs) and take it to a dentist.
 The dentist may be able to glue the piece of tooth back on.

 Do not go to a GP.
 They will not be able to give you dental treatment.

 How to see a dentist in an emergency or out of hours:

 - call a dentist – if they're closed, their answerphone may say what to do

 If you do not have a dentist or cannot get an emergency appointment: